bslatner/idontknowcrapaboutlinux/README.md

 * bash - you need to know your shell
 * sed
 * python - It's extremely useful, and it's available in all Linux distros
+* nano - Because you're going to have to edit something before you learn vim.
-* vim - You exit it by pressing :q and then enter.
+* vim - You exit it by pressing typing :q and then enter.
 You're welcome.
 * mc - A Norton Commander style file manager